 (Photo courtesy of Paul Dacko)

-Now that the ruby-throated hummingbirds have arrived in Will County for the season, you may be wondering how you can attract these tiny beauties to your own yard or garden.
+Now that the ruby-throated hummingbirds have arrived in Illinois, you may be wondering how you can attract these tiny beauties to your own yard or garden.

 Hummingbirds eat a lot of nectar, either from feeders or plants, according to the Purdue University Extension.
 And because they have a high metabolism and their wings beat so fast — more than 50 times a second — hummingbirds have to eat their own body weight, about 3 grams, in nectar every day.